 | How our royal continental visitor almost start a war.

 Here is a little French Tarzan wanna be.
-Then the Prince and soon to be the King of France Louis XIII, the Just.
+He was the Prince and soon to be King of France Louis XIII, the Just.

 I looked up once and he had the reins and a whip (from a carriage) hanging from high beams above the stairs (left).
 The beams were at staggered heights starting at the top where the first one was about three floors up.

 He was going to swing from one 'rope' to another and then another, etc on down to the floor like he had seen acrobats do.

 There was no way he could ever make it from even the first to the second one and he would have been 30 feet over the floor when he failed to change 'ropes'.

 The future King of France was about ten seconds from jumping to his death in my home when I screamed to him 'CESSE!'.

 He was supposed to be in France but since he was the prince he got to do what he wanted.
 He liked to visit his auntie in England so his father would occasionally secretly sent him to Hatfield.
 France would have had to have accused us of kidnapping and killing him.
 Then they would have declared war.
 They might have said the Danish did it and start a war with them instead.

 His three protectors had been off gambling with my kitchen staff.
 There were a few changes made after this incident.